giesselmann/nanopype/docs/installation/prerequisites.md

 Independent of the operating system you'll need a working **python3** installation and **git** to clone the pipeline repository.
 On Linux and MacOS these are likely already present, on Windows we can recommend [gitforwindows](https://gitforwindows.org/) as a starting point.

 **Recommendation:** If possible use the Singularity workflow of Nanopype.
 If you have already existing installations or wish to customize or optimize the build process go for the source installation.
+If you want to use advanced features like GPU basecalling, use the source installation.
 If you want to quickly test or run the pipeline on a Windows machine use the all-in-one Docker container.

 !!! warning "Configuration"
     Independent of the installation the pipeline needs to be configured once [globally](configuration.md) and for each sample [locally](../usage/general.md).